H301HistoryHarvest/H301HistoryHarvest/_stories/Networks1.md

 ---
 layout: story
-title: Network analysis to understand an object's sentimentality in context
+title: Network Analysis to Understand an Object's Sentimentality in Context
 exhibittitle: Network analysis to understand an object's sentimentality in context
 featureditems:
  - 2019-10-11-0002